 Where To Find Silver Quarters

-While the U.S. Mint has stopped producing silver quarters for circulation, the Mint does still strike silver quarters for collectors.
+While the U.S. Mint stopped producing silver quarters for circulation in 1965, the Mint does still strike silver quarters for collectors.

 Furthermore, the U.S. Mint has been offering silver Washington quarters for collectors since 1992.

 Silver Washington quarters of the recent era (minted since 1992) are proofs, and are found in special collector’s sets that the U.S. Mint assembles and sells annually.

 In 1975 and 1976, the U.S. Mint struck collector’s Bicentennial quarters with a 40% silver composition.